-Water Purveyor MtBE Quarterly Report for Central Valley Sites, current as of January 2014
+Water Purveyor MtBE Quarterly Report

-California Water Code Section 13272.1 requires Regional Water Quality Control Boards to publish and distribute, on a quarterly basis, a list of dischargers of Methyl Tertiary Butyl Ether (MtBE).
+Water Purveyor MtBE Quarterly Report for Central Valley Sites, current as of April 2019 California Water Code Section 13272.1 requires Regional Water Quality Control Boards to publish and distribute, on a quarterly basis, a list of dischargers of Methyl Tertiary Butyl Ether (MtBE).
 We have revised our format to provide better information and ease of use.
 We modified the MtBE report to show concentrations less than 5 ppb, the secondary MCL.

 Recommendations for investigating underground tanks, developed by staff from the North Coast, San Francisco Bay, and Central Valley Regional Water Boards.

 Revised version of the Appendix A - Reporting Recommendations combines the former Appendix A and B including NFA reporting recommendations and incorporates the requirements of Resolution No. 92-49 and General WDRs for petroleum cleanups.
-For more information, contact

-- Analysis Required for Oxygenate Compounds Used In California Gasoline - EPA Method 8260 (8240-B and 8020) , , 18 July 1997
+- Analysis Required for Oxygenate Compounds Used In California Gasoline - EPA Method 8260 (8240-B and 8020) , 18 July 1997

-- Required Electronic Deliverable Format for Laboratory and Site Data Submittals to Regulating Agencies, 9 November 2001 , 96 KB, PDF (PDF info)
+- Required Electronic Deliverable Format for Laboratory and Site Data Submittals to Regulating Agencies, 9 November 2001

-- See Laws, Regulations & Policies
+- For more information pleas see Laws, Regulations & Policies